Creating a commercial roofing company logo should be part of a more comprehensive marketing strategy for commercial roofers.

 Readable Fonts

 Ensure the font isn’t too busy and that the text is nice and clear – unobstructed by flashy design elements.
-Remember, you aren’t trying to go over the top but are instead attempting to build credibility.
+Remember, you aren’t trying to go over the top; instead, you are attempting to build credibility.

 Evocative Imagery

 Consider the natural geography and terrain of the area(s) that you operate in.
-If you have trouble thinking of images to include in your logo, try incorporating some of these natural elements.
+If you have trouble considering images to include in your logo, try incorporating some of these natural elements.

 For instance, if you operate in Arizona, consider adding cacti to your logo.
-Consider using a simple skyline for your logo if you work in a metropolitan area.
+If you work in a metropolitan area, consider using a simple skyline for your logo.

-Using imagery that calls to mind what the area is known for can help you connect with current and potential customers.
-It also shows that you are invested in the area that local businesses tend to gravitate towards.
+Using imagery that recalls the area’s reputation can help you connect with current and potential customers.
+It also shows that you are invested in the area where local businesses tend to gravitate.

 Simple Color Schemes

-It’s best to stick with 1-3 primary colors for your logo.
-We have already discussed avoiding unprofessional colors, but you should also avoid using too many colors.
+It is best practice to stick with 1-3 primary colors for your logo.
+I have already discussed avoiding unprofessional colors, but you should also avoid using too many colors.

 The best commercial roofing logos use two colors that complement each other very well.
 Toy around with a couple of color schemes until you find one that catches the eye without becoming too hectic.